smeredith/smeredith.github.io/_posts/2025-11-03-pop-os-on-cave.md

 The battery life is good enough, considering its age.
 Bluetooth works.
 The touchpad works.
+It has no fan so it is very quiet.

 It has 4 GB RAM and the installer automatically configured an 8.3 GB swap file.
 This has been fine.